 More genetic diversity

 They also sampled African-Americans, including people who identify themselves as “Gullah” or “Geechee” and live along the coasts of South Carolina and Georgia.
-These groups have close cultural ties to Sierra Leone, including language, stories and crafts.

 Because there is more genetic diversity among Africans than among people from any other continent and because humanity has been in Africa longer than anywhere else, Ely said the idea of being able to trace one’s DNA to a certain tribe or place sounds logical.